pde2path is written and maintained by Hannes deWitt, Tomas Dohnal,

 pdetoolbox, which since v2.3 has been more or less replaced by the free

 OOPDE.
-Recent additions (v2.4) include the handling of multiple steady
+Recent additions (v2.5 and v2.6) include the handling of

 bifurcation points, Branch point continuation and Hopf point continuation